Demon

 Demons may or may not be considered to be devils: minions of the Devil.
-In many traditions, demons are independent operators, with different demons causing different types of evils (destructive natural phenomena, specific diseases, etc.) in general, while devils appear more often as demons within a theologial framework; demons opposing the Divine principle.
-As lesser spirits doing the Devil's work, they have additional duties— causing humans to have sinful thoughts and tempting humans to commit sinful actions.
+In many traditions, demons are independent operators, with different demons causing different types of evils (destructive natural phenomena, specific diseases, etc.) in general, while devils appear more often as demons within a theological framework; demons opposing the Divine principle.
+As lesser spirits doing the Devil's work, they have additional duties—causing humans to have sinful thoughts and tempting humans to commit sinful actions.

 The original Ancient Greek word daimōn (δαίμων) did not carry negative connotations, as it denotes a spirit or divine power.
 The Greek conception of a daimōn notably appears in the philosophical works of Plato, where it describes the divine inspiration of Socrates.
 In Christianity, morally ambivalent daimōn were replaced by demons, forces of evil only striving for corruption.
 Such demons are not the Greek intermediary spirits, but hostile entities, already known in Iranian beliefs.
 In Western esotericism and Renaissance magic, which grew out of an amalgamation of Greco-Roman magic, Jewish Aggadah, and Christian demonology, a demon is believed to be a spiritual entity that may be conjured and controlled.

 Belief in demons remains an important part of many modern religions and occult traditions.
 Demons are still feared largely due to their alleged power to possess living creatures.
-In contemporary Western esoteric traditions, demons may be used as metaphors for inner psychological processes ("inner demons").
+Within a psychological context demons may be used as metaphors for inner psychological processes ("inner demons").